 The specific objectives of OSAP are:

-• To train early career researchers from the Max Planck Society on open science in order to share and distribute knowledge throughout and beyond the MPG.
+• To train researchers from the Max Planck Society on open science in order to share and distribute knowledge throughout and beyond the MPG.

 • To promote the integration of principles of openness and transparency into the standard research workflow of early career researchers.